 Material features of the internal control and risk management system pertaining to the (Group) accounting process

 The main objectives of the accounting-related internal control system are to avoid the risk of material misstatements in financial reporting, to identify material mismeasurement and to ensure compliance with the applicable regulations and internal instructions.
-This includes verifying that the consolidated financial statements and group management report comply with the relevant accounting standards.
-There can, however, be no absolute certainty that these objectives are achieved in full and at all times.
+This includes verifying that the consolidated financial statements and combined management report comply with the relevant accounting standards.

 Material processes and controls in the (Group) accounting process